aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/_index.md

 ## Introduction

-Are you looking to unlock the full potential of PSD files with Java?
+Are you looking to unlock the full potential of **clipping mask psd** files with Java?
 Whether you're a seasoned developer or just getting started, mastering PSD file manipulation can significantly enhance your projects.
 With Aspose.PSD for Java, you have a robust library at your fingertips that allows you to dive deep into PSD layers and effects, enabling you to create and manage complex graphic files effortlessly.
+In this guide we’ll also show you **how to add shadow** effects, adjust text layer properties, and work with linked layer psd scenarios.

 ## Quick Answers
 - **What is the primary goal?** Add an inner shadow effect to a PSD file using Java.